Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Most hotels have a laundry service and prefer that you don’t wash clothes in the bathroom sinks.
 If there is no laundry service, and you don’t want to wash your jeans and wait a day or two for them to dry, asking at the hotel desk is a good place to start.

-Please note that it is considered demeaning to wash someone else’s underpants, so we ask that you wash your own underpants.
+Please note that it is considered demeaning to wash someone else’s underpants, so we ask that you wash your own undies.
 Hang them to dry discreetly in the bathroom.

 Are laundry services available?